 Mr. Lang was chair of the Committee on Corporate Governance of the ABA’s Business Law Section from 1991 to 1995 and continues as a member.
 He has been extensively involved in the activities of the Section’s Committee on Federal Regulation of Securities and is a member of its Advisory Committee.
 He formerly chaired its Task Force on Listing Standards of Self-Regulatory Organizations, its Subcommittee on Private Investment Entities, its Special Study on Market Structure, Listing Standards and Corporate Governance and its Subcommittee on Proxy Solicitations and Tender Offers.
 He co-chairs the Task Force on Shareholder Proposals, is a member of the Subcommittee on Proxy Statements and Business Combinations and the Task Force on Review of the Federal Securities Laws and its Advisory Committee.
 He formerly chaired the Legal Advisory Board of the National Association of Securities Dealers and served as a member of the Special Committee on Shareholder Voting Rights of the American Stock Exchange.
 He serves as chair of the Board of Advisors for Yale Law School's Center for the Study of Corporate Law and formerly was chair of the Yale Law School Fund.
 He is a fellow of Brandeis University and a director of Human Rights First, chair of its Audit Committee and a member of its Executive Committee and Finance Committee.
-He has been recognized in the 2013 edition of Best Lawyers in America in the field of Corporate Law and Mergers & Acquisitions Law.
+He has been recognized by Best Lawyers in America in the field of Corporate Law and Mergers & Acquisitions Law.

 Mr. Lang has received the Golden Torch of Hope Award from the City of Hope, the Community Service Award from Brandeis University, the Learned Hand Award from the American Jewish Committee, and the Distinguished Citizen Award from the Public Education Association.
 Mr. Lang received the Simeon E. Baldwin Award from the Yale Law School Center for the Study of Corporate Law for distinguished service in law and business.